 My four classmates, a married couple from New Jersey, two Irish women, and I pile into an old blue Ford van.
-Members of the Ireland Writing Retreat on Donegal held up in the inn for almost four hours.
-The weather is not being very cooperative.
-Then again it is Ireland.
-It begins to sprinkle as we travel about thirty minutes to our destination.
-The land is desolating.
-There is no one around.
+Members of the Ireland Writing Retreat on Donegal held up in the inn for almost four hours because of the continuous rain.
+It does that a lot in Ireland.
+The land looks desolated.
 There are a few farmhouses, some goats roaming around and eating grass, and a lot of green.
 It is green everywhere.
 At home in Arizona, I see the desert.
 Cactus, snakes, coyotes, and bobcats.
-It is exciting to see such a different climate.
-I can put up with this rain for now.
+It is exciting to experience a different climate.

-We arrive at Glenveagh Castle located in Churchill, Letterkenny, Ireland.
-It is no longer sprinkling.
+Glenveagh Castle is located in Churchill, Letterkenny, Ireland.
 It is pouring.
 We jiggle the door latch to open the door.
 The door slides open and out we jump.
 My umbrella refuses to open.
 Norma, one of my Irish classmate attempts to share hers with me.
 Norma is an author.
 She has written two books.
 She is a very happy woman in her 80s and we have become friends.
 Her daughter is the same age as mine and we both lost our husbands about three years ago.
 She has become my hiking buddy.
 There is only one minor problem with the umbrella situation.
-She is much shorter than me.
-I slowly slip the umbrella out of her hands and hold it over both of our heads.
+She is much shorter than I. I slowly slip the umbrella out of her hands and hold it over both of our heads.
 We share a laugh.
 We head straight to the information center.
 The room is very small.
 The receptionist is behind the information desk.
 There are at least eight other people squeezed into the space.
-A family with two young boys are sitting on the bench.
+A family with two young boys is sitting on the bench.
 The older boy keeps asking his father “Do we have to see another castle?
 Can I wait in the car?”
 This kid is castled out.
 We get our tickets and have to wait for about twenty minutes.
 I am not waiting in this crowded office.
-I want to go outside and take pictures.
+I go outside and take pictures.

 John Adair was one of the most hated men in Ireland.
 Many Donegal natives would consider it a curse to even mention his name in conversation.
 Adair had a temper and felt a sense of entitlement that most people did not appreciate.
 He became a very affluent man by traveling to New York in 1850 and working on land speculation.
 In 1870, he returned to Glenveagh, Donegal.
 He began to buy up smaller portions of land the locals owned to create his large estate.
 The local farmers were struggling to keep their families fed and clothed.
 Adair was not interested in the problems of the people around him.
 He had no interest in helping them.